mzdun/blog/_posts/2016-04-28-inheritance-in-cxx.md

 But the `vtbl` is not produced by the compiler until it sees any object created.
 At this point `vttbl` is created and all needed offsets are in place.
 Such `vtbl`contains pointers to all the overridden methods, but not direct ones.

-Since the code for the method is already created and that code make some assumptions about `this` pointer, the offset value between this descendant and &quot;movable&quot; class is taken by the compiler from newly created `vttbl` and a thunk is created.
+Since the code for the method is already created and that code make some assumptions about `this` pointer, the offset value between this descendant and "movable" class is taken by the compiler from newly created `vttbl` and a thunk is created.
 This thunk's responsibility is to adjust pointers between virtual ancestor and correct descendant.

 For instance, MSVC (which uses `ECX` to move `this`), when resolving a virtual method for `D::g`, as overridden by `B::g`, placed address 0x012D9D7C in one of the `vtbl`s, while true method lived under 0x012D2807.
 The latter method was, however, prepared with assumption where `this` should point to.
 It happens, that for this particular pair of types, the place `this` should point to is 28 (or 0x1C) bytes before beginning of virtual ancestor.
 So the address 0x012D9D7C became a house for this jump thunk: